GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/ideas.md

 # Financial Portfolio Management Tool:
 Create an algorithm that optimizes investment portfolio allocations based on risk tolerance and market trends.
 Build a web or mobile application that allows users to manage their portfolios, leveraging the algorithmic insights.

+# AI-Powered Rental Platform for College Students
+Develop an AI-driven platform that streamlines the process of finding rental properties for college students.
+The platform allows students to search for rentals based on proximity to their college, budget, and specific preferences.
+It also assists landlords in finding suitable tenants by matching their properties with students' needs.
+The project employs machine learning algorithms to recommend optimal listings, incorporating real-time data on rental prices and availability.
+The platform aims to simplify the housing search process for students and enhance property management for landlords.

 ## Research Projects

 # Deep Learning for EEG Analysis: